MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/slow-file-transfer.md

 - Test the storage speed.
 Copy speeds are limited by storage speed.

 - File copies sometimes start fast and then slow down.
-A change in copy speed occurs when the initial copy is cached or buffered in memory or in the RAID controller's memory cache, and the cache runs out.
+A change in copy speed occurs when the initial copy is cached or buffered, in memory or in the RAID controller's memory cache, and the cache runs out.
 This change forces data to be written directly to disk (write-through).

   To verify this situation, use storage performance monitor counters to determine whether storage performance degrades over time.
 For more information, see [Performance tuning for SMB file servers](../../../administration/performance-tuning/role/file-server/smb-file-server.md).